jfioasd/Flip/README.md

 * Otherwise, If it's rebounding while facing the left (e.g. when you're using `|` to reflect the IP), then it'll first reverse direction, then step forward 1 char.

-Another thing is that although the IP will bounce back if it goes across the right bound, execution will be terminated if the IP goes over the left bound.
+Another thing is that execution will be terminated if the IP goes out of bound, so you will need to write explicit `|`'s to rebound the IP.
 For example, the above program can be golfed to the following:
 ```
-1+_2
+1+_2|
 ```

 Execution order:
 ```
 1     Initial IP position.
   _   End number: Push 1.

-     IP is about to step out of bounds, so we move forward 1 char & reverse direction.
+    | Rebound: we move forward 1 char & reverse direction.
       (since IP is facing the right.)

    2  Push 2.
  +    Add.
 (1 + 2)

      When IP goes over the left bound, execution is terminated, and [3] is printed.
 ```